Eso3011/data-science-portfolio/README.md

 ## Projects

 ### WHO Antibiotic Resistance Web Scraping
-Scraped and analyzed WHO news articles related to antimicrobial resistance using Python and RSS feeds.
+Collected and analyzed WHO news articles related to antimicrobial resistance using Python and RSS feeds.
+📄 Project details: who-antibiotic-resistance.md

 ### House Price Prediction (Machine Learning)
 Built a regression model using Gradient Boosting to predict house prices and evaluated it with RMSE and R².